-- a) refuse to register for employment with the Maine Job Service; - refuse to search diligently for employment when the search is reasonable and appropriate; recipients who unreasonably seek work at the same places repeatedly will not be considered to be performing a diligent worksearch and will be disqualified; - c) refuse to accept a suitable job offer; - d) refuse to participate in an assigned training, education or rehabilitation program that would assist the applicant in securing employment; - e) fail to be available for work; or - f) refuse to participate or participate in a substandard manner in the municipal work program (see section 5.6).
+- a) refuse to register for employment with the Maine Job Service; - refuse to search diligently for employment when the search is reasonable and appropriate; recipients who unreasonably seek work at the same places repeatedly will not be considered to be performing a diligent work search and will be disqualified; - c) refuse to accept a suitable job offer;

+- d) refuse to participate in an assigned training, education or rehabilitation program that would assist the applicant in securing employment; - e) fail to be available for work; or - f) refuse to participate or participate in a substandard manner in the municipal work program (see Ordinance § 5.6).

 Ineligibility Due to Job Quit or Discharge for Misconduct.
-No applicant, whether an initial or repeat applicant, who has quit his or her full-time or part-time job without just cause or who has been discharged from employment for misconduct (see Appendix I, 26 M.R.S.A. § 1043 (23) for the definition) will be eligible to receive general assistance of any kind for a 120-day period from the date of separation from employment (22 M.R.S.A. § § 4301(8), 4316-A (1-A)).
+No initial or repeat applicant who has quit their full-time or part-time job without just cause or who has been discharged from employment for misconduct (see definition in Appendix I) will be eligible to receive GA of any kind for 120-days from the date the applicant is separated from employment.
+(22 M.R.S. §§ 4301(8), 4316-A (1-A)).